dog-broad/KeyBridge/README.md

 ---

-**Note**: This app requires the corresponding Virtual Keyboard Server to be running on your computer.
+**Note**: This app requires the corresponding KeyBridge Server to be running on your computer.
 Make sure to set up the server before using the mobile app.